Brian-Pho/Brian-Pho.github.io/README.md

 - [ ] Add timeline with to about page with "There are days that define your story beyond your life."
 - [ ] Port site over to Jekyll
 - [x] Fix table cell hover
+- [ ] this._container.getBoundingClientRect() bug causes multiple resizes to shift the center

 - <https://www.creativebloq.com/inspiration/css-animation-examples>
 - <https://www.abetterlemonadestand.com/optimizing-images-for-web/>